 Viridian Holdings, LP (the "Developer") is a limited partnership whose principal partners are Viridian Equity, L.P. and Johnson Viridian Investors, LLC, an affiliate of The Johnson Development Corp ("Johnson Development").
 The Developer has financed the purchase and development of land within the District with equity funds.
-The Developer or entities under common control with the Developer own approximately 5.78% of the taxable value within the District and as a result, the Developer is responsible for payment of approximately 5.78% of the ad valorem taxes to be levied within the District.
+The Developer or entities under common control with the Developer own approximately 4.45% of the taxable value within the District and as a result, the Developer is responsible for payment of approximately 4.45% of the ad valorem taxes to be levied within the District.

 On February 5, 2018, the Developer obtained a development line of credit from Flagstar Bank, SSB to finance the development within the District.
-Such line of credit was modified on April 12, 2019 and increased the amount of the line of credit from \$14,500,000 to \$25,000,000, bears interest at Prime + 0.50% and is now scheduled to mature on February 6, 2022.
-The loan is secured by a first lien deed of trust on approximately 264.14 acres of land in the District, owned by the Developer.
-The outstanding balance on the loan as of August 1, 2021, was \$14,991,725.
+Such line of credit was modified on June 23, 2022, and reduced the amount of the line of credit from \$25,000,000 to \$20,000,000, bears interest at Prime + 0.50% and is now scheduled to mature on May 7, 2024.
+The loan is secured by a first lien deed of trust on approximately 133.13 acres of land in the District, owned by the Developer.
+The outstanding balance on the loan as of August 1, 2022, was \$7,881,842.
 According to the Developer, it is in compliance with all material conditions of the loan.

 The development of Viridian is being managed by Viridian Management Company, LLC, an affiliate of Johnson Development.
 Johnson Development is a Houston-based residential and commercial land development company.
 Johnson Development has developed master-planned communities in Houston, Atlanta, San Antonio, and other markets.
 Johnson Development engages in development activities through itself and related entities.
-In addition to Viridian, projects in which Johnson Development or its principals are involved include: Trinity Falls, a 1,700 acre residential project in McKinney, Texas in Collin County, Texas; Sienna Plantation, a 10,000 acre mixed use project southwest of Houston, Texas; Fall Creek, a 2,300 acre mixed use project in northeast Houston, Texas; Riverstone, a 3,700 acre mixed use project southwest of Houston in Fort Bend County, Texas; Imperial, a 700 acre master planned community in Sugar Land, Texas; Towne Lake and Towne Lake Hills, a 3,700 acre residential project in the Atlanta, Georgia area; Lake Arrowhead, a 6,000 acre residential project in the Atlanta, Georgia area; Silverlake, a 1,700 acre residential project located south of Houston in Brazoria County, Texas; Bridge Mill, a 1,700 acre project near Atlanta, Georgia; Berkshire, a 200 acre residential project in west Houston, Texas; Woodforest, a 3,200 acre project located north of Houston in Montgomery County, Texas; Edgewater, a 538 acre project southwest of Houston in Webster, Texas; Jordan Ranch, a 1,350 acre residential project near Fulshear in Fort Bend County, Texas; and Tuscan Lakes, a 900 acre residential project southeast of Houston in Galveston, Texas.
+In addition to Viridian, projects in which Johnson Development or its principals are involved include: Trinity Falls, a 1,700-acre residential project in McKinney, Texas in Collin County, Texas; Sienna Plantation, a 10,000acre mixed use project southwest of Houston, Texas; Fall Creek, a 2,300-acre mixed use project in northeast Houston, Texas; Riverstone, a 3,700-acre mixed use project southwest of Houston in Fort Bend County, Texas; Imperial, a 700-acre master planned community in Sugar Land, Texas; Towne Lake and Towne Lake Hills, a 3,700-acre residential project in the Atlanta, Georgia area; Lake Arrowhead, a 6,000-acre residential project in the Atlanta, Georgia area; Silverlake, a 1,700-acre residential project located south of Houston in Brazoria County, Texas; Bridge Mill, a 1,700-acre project near Atlanta, Georgia; Berkshire, a 200-acre residential project in west Houston, Texas; Woodforest, a 3,200-acre project located north of Houston in Montgomery County, Texas; Edgewater, a 538-acre project southwest of Houston in Webster, Texas; Jordan Ranch, a 1,350-acre residential project near Fulshear in Fort Bend County, Texas; and Tuscan Lakes, a 900-acre residential project southeast of Houston in Galveston, Texas.